3 Ways Live Field Data Impacts Ghost Assets and Ghost Employees

 Ghost Assets and Challenges

-Ghost assets, they are physical assets like equipment or tools on your books that you can’t locate.
+Ghost assets are physical assets like equipment or tools on your books that you can’t locate.
 You may not locate them because they are missing or stolen.
 This reduces your field employee’s productivity and efficiency.
 They’re looking for tools and equipment in your inventory but they aren’t there.
 This drives up your project’s labor costs.

 In addition to driving up labor costs in the field, ghost assets also impact your financial statements.
 You’re continuing to pay insurance premiums on assets you no longer have.
 You’re also not writing the assets off as a loss.
 If you haven’t even thought about live field data for tracking tools and equipment, don’t worry, most contractors haven’t.
 According to the Live Field Data Usage Report, only 21% of contractors have access to live field data for tools and equipment.
 34% of contractors don’t even track tools or equipment.